Automattic/woocommerce-services/readme.txt

 7. Enabling automated taxes
 8. Creating a Stripe account from the setup wizard
 9. Checking on the health of WooCommerce Services
+10. Checking and exporting the label purchase reports

 == Changelog ==